-Syria war: UN Security Council to vote on Aleppo ceasefire
+Syria war: Russia, China vote against Aleppo ceasefire

 While the regime has made sweeping territorial gains in eastern Aleppo, rebel forces fought back Monday in the al-Mayassar neighborhood.
 Rebels also hit a Russian mobile hospital in Aleppo, killing one medic and injuring two doctors, Russia's state-run Sputnik news agency reported, quoting a defense ministry spokesman.

-A government siege on eastern Aleppo is now tighter than ever, and food stocks, clean water supplies and medicine are running dry.
-The UN has repeated calls for safe passage, but it says the Syrian government and its most powerful ally, Russia, have failed to guarantee this for its humanitarian staff.
+A government siege on eastern Aleppo is tighter than ever, and food stocks, clean water supplies and medicine are running dry.
+The United Nations has repeatedly called for safe passage for its humanitarian staff, but it said the Syrian government and its most powerful ally, Russia, have failed to guarantee that.

 Russia has begun sending in aid and setting up mobile clinics, after all the hospitals in eastern Aleppo were bombed beyond use.
-Russia has been widely blamed for the destruction of medical facilities -- it has supported Syrian government troops with an aerial bombardment campaign.
+Russia has been widely blamed for the destruction of medical facilities.
+It has supported Syrian government troops with an aerial bombardment campaign.

-A draft resolution put forward by Spain, New Zealand and Egypt proposes a week-long ceasefire that could be extended by further seven-day periods.
-It also demands that all parties in the conflict allow immediate and safe humanitarian access to all of Aleppo by the UN and its partners.
+A draft resolution put forward by Spain, New Zealand and Egypt proposed a weeklong ceasefire that could be extended by further seven-day periods.
+It also demanded that all parties in the conflict allow immediate and safe humanitarian access to all of Aleppo for the United Nations and its partners.

-It does not include groups the council categorizes as terrorist organizations, such as ISIS and the Al-Nusra Front.
+It did not include groups the council categorizes as terrorist organizations, such as ISIS and the Al-Nusra Front.

-Russia, the most powerful ally of Syrian President Bashar al-Assad, has used its veto power as a permanent member of the Security Council to quash five resolutions on the Syrian conflict since the war broke out in 2011 following the Arab Spring uprising.
+Russia, the most powerful ally of Syrian President Bashar al-Assad, has used its veto power as a permanent member of the Security Council to quash five resolutions on the Syrian conflict since the war broke out in 2011 after the Arab Spring uprising.
 China has vetoed four of those five.

-Russian Foreign Minister Sergey Lavrov said the ceasefire resolution would undermine ongoing talks between Moscow and Washington on Aleppo and would therefore be "counterproductive."
+Russian Foreign Minister Sergey Lavrov said the ceasefire resolution would undermine ongoing talks between Moscow and Washington on Aleppo and would therefore be counterproductive.

-The US and Russia announced Saturday they were working together on an agreement to have all rebel groups expelled from eastern Aleppo and to ensure safe delivery of aid there by humanitarian staff.
-The US had armed groups there it considered "moderate," while Russia targeted the same groups with airstrikes to prop up the Assad regime.
+The United States and Russia announced Saturday they were working together on an agreement to have all rebel groups expelled from eastern Aleppo and to ensure safe delivery of aid there by humanitarian staff.
+The United States had armed groups there it considered moderate, while Russia targeted the same groups with airstrikes to prop up the Assad regime.

 Lavrov, speaking at a news conference in Moscow on Monday, argued that a ceasefire would also give rebels the chance to regroup and strengthen.

-He said that Moscow and Washington planned talks on the routes and timings of the withdrawal of rebels.
+He said Moscow and Washington planned talks on the routes and timing of the withdrawal of rebels.

 "Once they're set, a ceasefire regime will come into force to start the evacuation of these armed groups.
 If US-Russian cooperation on this will bring results -- and we have all reasons to believe it will do so -- then the problem of eastern Aleppo will be effectively solved," he said, adding it would allow "smooth humanitarian aid delivery" and normalize life there.

-The 15-member Security Council has faced widespread criticism over its failure to find a political solution to the Syrian war that has raged for more than five years and left an estimated 400,000 people dead.
-Even agreeing on terms to allow an occasional aid delivery often takes weeks, even months, at a time.
+The 15-member Security Council has faced widespread criticism over its failure to find a political solution to the Syrian war, which has left an estimated 400,000 people dead.
+Even agreeing on terms to allow an occasional aid delivery often takes weeks or months.

 Regime takes 60% of eastern Aleppo